neumino/neumino.github.io/movies.md

-### Mersal
+### 6 Below: Miracle on the Mountain
-*Released on 2017-10-18, vote average 8.3*
+*Released on 2017-10-13, vote average 4.6*

-A few individuals in the medical profession are murdered or kidnapped, and the cop investigating the case suspects a doctor and arrests him.
-But is he the one who is behind these crimes?
-And why are they being committed?
+An adrenaline seeking snowboarder gets lost in a massive winter storm in the back country of the High Sierras where he is pushed to the limits of human endurance and forced to battle his own personal demons as he fights for survival....

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/gQDo5QuZTaw?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/Lz030oqR7GI?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>